-Thus, $\Delta\to0$ as $n\to\infty$ exponentially fast, as long as $\eta\in(0,\binent^{-1}(1/2))$, as was required to be proved. \end{proof} We move on to the proof of Theorem \ref{thm: sharp threshold large delta}. \begin{proof}[Proof of Theorem \ref{thm: sharp threshold large delta}] The proof again comprises two steps, in the spirit of Theorem \ref{thm: sharp threshold delta=00003D1/n}, first focusing on a single point, and then on the entire Hamming cube.
-However, the arguments in each step are different.
-Specifically, in the first step we derive a necessary condition for a function to be $\rho$-SP, which is now based only on the value of the function at points of Hamming distance of (slightly larger than) $2\eta n$ with $\eta<1/4$.
+and so $\Delta\to0$ as $n\to\infty$ exponentially fast, as long as $\eta\in(0,\binent^{-1}(1/2))$.
+This concludes the proof. \end{proof} We move on to the proof of Theorem \ref{thm: sharp threshold large delta}. \begin{proof}[Proof of Theorem \ref{thm: sharp threshold large delta}] In this proof we find it more convenient to work with a $\delta$ and $\{-1,1\}$ convention.
+As the proof of Theorem \ref{thm: sharp threshold delta=00003D1/n}, this proof also comprises of a local condition and global analysis.
+We begin by deriving a necessary condition for a function to be $\rho$-SP, which is now based only on the value of the function at points of Hamming distance (slightly larger than) $2\eta n$, with $\eta<1/4$.
 This condition is tailored to the regime of a fixed $\delta$.
 We then use a central-limit theorem to show that the probability that this condition is satisfied is close to $1/2$.
-Thus, the probability that the local condition holds is close to the probability that the function is SP (when accounting for the entire Hamming cube).
-In the second step, rather than considering all $2^{n}$ points of the Hamming cube, we consider a subset of the hamming cube of size about $2^{n[1-\binent(2\eta)]}$, which satisfies that the Hamming distance between each two points in the subset is at least $\eta n$.
-The existence of this set is assured from the Gilbert-Varshamov bound from coding-theory \cite[Th.
+For global analysis, we consider a subset of the hamming cube of size about $2^{n[1-\binent(2\eta)]}$ whose minimal Hamming distance is at least $\eta n$.
+The existence of such a set is guaranteed by the Gilbert-Varshamov bound \cite[Th.
 4.10]{roth2006introduction}.
-Since the points in this subset are sufficiently far apart, the event that the condition derived in the first step occurs for one point is independent of all other points.
-Thus, the probability of a function to be $\rho$-SP is about $2^{-2^{n[1-\binent(2\eta)]}}$.
+Since the points in this subset are sufficiently far apart, the event that the local condition holds for one of the points is independent of the corresponding events pertaining to all other points.
+Thus, the probability of a function to be $\rho$-SP is not more than about $2^{-2^{n[1-\binent(2\eta)]}}$.